-Single Discount rate.
-A single discount rate of 3.63% was used to measure the total OPEB liability.
+Single Discount Rate.
+A single discount rate of 4.22% was used to measure the total OPEB liability for the current year, as opposed to a discount rate of 3.63% for the prior year.
 The Plan's fiduciary net position was projected to be insufficient to make all projected future benefit payments of current active and inactive employees.
-Therefore, the discount rate for calculating the Total OPEB Liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected benefit payments, and the municipal bond rate applied to benefit payment to the extent that the plan's fiduciary net position is projected to be insufficient.
+Therefore, the discount rate for calculating the total OPEB liability is equal to the single equivalent rate that results in the same actuarial present value as the long-term expected rate of return applied to benefit payments, to the extent that the plan's fiduciary net position is projected to be sufficient to make projected to be insufficient is projected to be insufficient.
+The plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through December 31, 2036.

-Sensitivity of the District's proportionate share of the net OPEB liability (asset) to changes in the discount rate.
-The following presents the District's proportionate share of the net OPEB liability (asset) calculated using the discount rate of 3.63 percent, as well as what the District's proportionate share of the net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (2.63 percent) or 1-percentage-point higher (4.63 percent) than the current rate:
+Sensitivity of the District's Proportionate Share of the Net OPEB Liability (Asset) to Changes in the Discount Rate.
+The following presents the District's proportionate share of the net OPEB liability (asset) calculated using the discount rate of 4.22 percent, as well as what the District's proportionate share of the net OPEB liability (asset) would be if it were calculated using a discount rate that is 1-percentage-point lower (3.22 percent) or 1-percentage-point higher (5.22 percent) than the current rate:

-1% Decrease to Discount Rate (2.63%) Current Discount Rate (3.63%) 1% Increase to Discount Rate (4.63%) District's proportionate share of the net OPEB liability (asset) \$ 1,790,549 \$ 1,266,856 \$ 864,976
+1% Decrease to Cur Current Discount Increase to Discount Rate (3.22%) Rate (4.22%) Discount Rate (5.22%) District's proportionate share of the net OPEB liability (asset) \$ 1,535,608 \$ 1,079,464 \$ 727,651

-OPEB plan fiduciary net position.
+OPEB Plan Fiduciary Net Position.
 Detailed information about the OPEB plan's fiduciary net position is available in separately issued financial statements available at http://etf.wi.gov/publications/cafr.htm.